 However, while the statistics cover the period up to, and including, 31 March 2020, The Insolvency Service suggests that they largely predate the emergence of and response to the Coronavirus (COVID-19) pandemic.
 Individuals, insolvency practitioners, intermediaries and courts may have been unable to process insolvencies in the usual manner during the latter part of March and therefore some caution needs to be applied when interpreting trends.

-Individual insolvency rate statistics for England and Wales – Q1 2020
+Individual insolvency rate England and Wales – Q1 2020

 In the 12 months ending Q1 2020: